Hairstyle: Ancient history

 In ancient civilizations, women's hair was often elaborately and carefully dressed in special ways.
-Women coloured their hair, curled it, and pinned it up (ponytail) in a variety of ways.
+Women coloured their hair, curled it, and pinned it up in a variety of ways.
 For waves and curls, they used wet clay, which they dried in the sun before combing out, or they used a jelly made from quince seeds soaked in water.
 Additionally, various kinds of curling tongs and curling irons were popular tools for hair styling.

 Hairstyles in ancient Korea and Japan were influenced by Chinese hairstyles.
 For instance, the chu'kye style worn in Koguryo was similar in style and head placement as the chu'kye style in China.
 The hairstyles were characterized by the large topknots on women's heads.
 Also, hairstyles were used as an expression of beauty, social status, and marital status.
 For instance, Japanese girls wore a mae-gami to symbolize the start of their coming-of-age ceremony.
 Single women in Baekjae put their hair in a long pigtail and married women would braid their hair on both sides of the head.
 The hairstyles displayed their marital status to those around them.